 Downloading a Parcel

 - Click the parcel indicator in the top navigation bar.
-This takes you to the
+This takes you to the Hosts page,

-download will display a Download button.
+Parcels available for download will display a Download

 If the parcel you want is not shown here — for example, you want to upgrade to version of CDH that is not the most current version — you can make additional remote parcel repositories available through the Administration Settings page.
 You can also configure the location of the local parcel repository and other settings.
 See Parcel Configuration Settings.